BabylonJS/OldDocumentationSite/content/how_to/material/Reflect.md

 ---
 PG_TITLE: 04.
-Reflections and Refractions
+How To Obtain Reflections and Refractions
 ---

-# Mirrors and Glass
+# How To Obtain Reflections and Refractions
-Using reflection textures can simulate mirror like material and recfraction textures can simulate looking through glass or water.
+Using reflection textures can simulate mirror like material and refraction textures can simulate looking through glass or water.

 ## Reflection
 Reflections are created using the _relectionTexture_ property  of a material.
 A first use is in creating a sky using a [skybox](/how_to/Skybox)